NuGet/NuGetDocs/NuGet.Docs/docs/Tools/Visual Studio - PowerShell.md

     Uninstall-Package [-Id] <string> [-RemoveDependencies] [-ProjectName <string>] [-Force] [-Version <string>] [-WhatIf]

 Uninstalls a package.
-If other packages depend on this package, the command will fail unless the –Force option is specified.
+If other packages depend on this package, the command will fail unless the â€“Force option is specified.

 <pre>
 PARAMETERS